 Deposits Are Credited Quickly

-Because of the extended hours offered by mobile deposits, it is possible to deposit a check and see the money available in your account faster than if you had to wait until you make it to a branch location.
-If you deposit the check during mobile deposit hours, it is possible to see your funds immediately.
+Because of the extended hours offered by mobile deposits, it may be possible to deposit a check and see the money available in your account faster than if you had to wait until you make it to a branch location.
+If you deposit the check during mobile deposit hours and the amount is, say, $200 or under, it is possible to see your funds immediately.

-Plus, mobile check deposits are generally quicker than ATM deposits because they have to go get the actual checks from the ATMs and manually digitize them.
-Where as if you deposit your check via mobile app it is already digital.
+Plus, mobile check deposits are generally quicker than ATM deposits.
+With ATM deposits, bank staffers have to retrieve the actual checks from the ATMs and manually digitize them.
+When you deposit your check via a mobile app, however, it is already digital.

 Talk about convenience!
 Sometimes, you’re simply not anywhere near a branch or appropriate ATM but need to deposit a check.
 One of mobile banking’s biggest benefits is being able to deposit a check from anywhere in the world.